LOST

 Martha jumps up and hurries to the door.

-‘Good morning Martha, gosh you look as though you’ve just woken up.’
+‘Good morning Martha, gosh you look as though you’ve just

 Ruth, her old school friend who now runs the village café.